gelatodigital/web3-functions-template/README.md

   };
 });
 ```
-- create your function `schema.json` to specify your runtime configuration:
+- Each  Web3 Function has a `schema.json` file to specify the runtime configuration.
+In later versions you will have more optionality to define what resources your Web3 Function requires.
 ```json
 {
   "web3FunctionVersion": "1.0.0",